ros-controls/ros_controllers/compliance_controller/README.md

 		roslaunch wrench_to_joint_vel_pub ur_compliance.launch

+* Enable compliance with this service call:

+		rosservice call /compliance_controller/toggle_compliance "{}"

 Push on the end-effector and the robot should move with you.
 You can also execute a trajectory, just like normal.

+* Adjust stiffness and damping in the wrench_to_joint_vel_pub package, /config/compliance_settings.yaml.

 ### Summary